 Skills courses are designed to provide introductory and foundational material to the students, and are structured to achieve pre-defined outcomes, with little flexibility in their content.
 All courses are compulsory.

 Review courses are fundamentally different in that they include a wide range of topical issues and are more flexibly designed.
 Review courses will be taught from November through March.
 Students are required to complete 2 out of the 3 available review courses in each time slot, a total of 12.
 The 3 choices in each time slot will be balanced with respect to focus on mathematics, physics and interdisciplinary topics such as computer science, biomathematics, financial mathematics, and more.
 The ongoing communication skills and computing classes are compulsory.

-During the seven-week-long Essay phase students work on a research topic with a supervisor, usually from a local university.
+During the seven-week-long research project phase students work on a research topic with a supervisor, usually from a local university.
 Students are not expected to do original work to achieve a passing grade.
-The criterion for an outstanding essay is broadly that it could constitute the early part of a Masters thesis.
+The criterion for an outstanding research project is broadly that it could constitute the early part of a Master's thesis.
 For example, it could be publishable in a journal, or form an outstanding introduction to the field that could be used by other students entering the area.
 During this phase targeted communication skills and computing classes may continue, at the lecturers' discretion.
 The purpose of a Masters project is:

 - to give students the opportunity to work with an expert supervisor on a non-trivial project;